 - What are the symptoms of carotid artery disease?

-- What are the recommended lifestyle changes for carotid artery disease?
+- What are the complications of carotid artery disease?

-- What medical procedures treat carotid artery disease
+- How can carotid artery disease be prevented?

 - Find a local Cardiologist in your town

 What are the risk factors for carotid artery disease?

 The risk of narrowing carotid arteries is the same as the risk for those diseases associated with narrowing of arteries anywhere else in the body, including heart attack, stroke, and peripheral artery disease.